Injured Bondi gunman likely to survive, police say

 Six people remain in critical conditions with the others in serious and stable conditions, while police believe the ages of the dead range from 10 to 87.

-Two police officers who were injured remain in serious but stable conditions.
+Two police officers who were injured in the attack during a Jewish Hanukkah celebration remain in serious but stable conditions.

 A 50-year-old gunman was shot by police and died at the scene while his 24-year-old son suffered critical injuries and was taken to hospital under police guard.